hbr/Lambda-Calculus/computability/computability.md

 These arithmetic functions are sufficient for the rest of the text.

-The paper [Programming with Lambda Calculus][lambda-intro] shows a lot more functions which can be implemented in lambda calculus.
+The paper [Programming with Lambda Calculus][lambda-intro] shows many more functions which can be implemented in lambda calculus.
 All computable functions can be implemented on lambda calculus.